teejays/n-factor-vault/backend/README.md

     Monoservice API and Postgres database server can be started using docker-compose.
 The configuration for docker compose is in the `docker-compose` file.
 Use the following command to start Monoservice.

-        make run
+        make docker-run

     You can also run Go tests using

+        make docker-run-test

+    Both of these run using docker containers, and start the database docker container in the background which, if there are no errors, ends up running in the background.
+You can stop all the running containers using:

-        make run-test
+        make docker-stop

-    Both of these run using docker containers.